Oussamaosman02/php-tuto-old/README.md

 /profile.php?name=Brad&age=30&submit=Submit
 ```

-This does not look very clean, that is why we will use the POST method and the `$_POST` to get that data with a much cleaner and friendly url.
+This does not look very clean, that is why we will use the POST method and the `$_POST` to get that data with a much cleaner and url-friendly.

 ### POST